 A tagine is the name of both a stew and the pot it’s served in.
 A North African specialty, it differs from other stews primarily in its sweet spicing.
-This one, featuring chicken, is bright yellow and alluring.
-Serve it with rice, warmed pitas, or crusty bread.–Mark Bittman
+This chicken and lentil tagine is bright yellow and alluring.
+Serve it with rice, warmed pita, or crusty bread.–Mark Bittman

 Chicken and Lentil Tagine Recipe